 The Company may be subject to legal proceedings and claims that arise in the ordinary course of business.
-Management is not currently aware of any matters that will have a material effect on the condensed consolidated financial position, results of operations, or cash flows of the Company.
+Except as described in Part II, Item 1 "Legal Proceedings" of this Form 10-Q, management is not currently aware of any matters that will have a material effect on the financial position, results of operations, or cash flows of the Company.